austin-suborbitals/dynamo/README.md

 rust version
 ============

-Current canonical version: `nightly-2016-07-21`.
-Travis will continue to test `nightly`.
+It is unrealistic to maintain a canonical version.
+However, updates required to maintain nightly compatibility are typically trivial.
+Realizing it is broken (I don't update very day) is the hardest part.
+Feel free to open a PR/Issue.

-This is _typically_ gated by `serde-rs/aster`, so newer versions may work as `aster` gets updated.
+This incompatibility is _typically_ gated by `serde-rs/aster` as `rust-nightly` gets released.